This blue mushroom fairy house is my first fairy house craft done with upside down jar.

 This way, the jar still functioning but the lid placed in the bottom instead of on top as usual.
 You can insert LED candle light or keep things inside the jar.

 And, I have lots of fun playing with shapes and colors when making this fairy house.
-I saw traditional toadstool fairy house or kind of red and white mushroom house everywhere but I want it blue like umbrella on top of hut or thatched house.
+I saw traditional toadstool fairy house red and white mushroom color everywhere but I want it blue like umbrella on top of hut or thatched house.

 Well...the design came to my mind after my recent beach holidays to Adelaide, South Australia.